Ezekiel 44 – The Prince and the Priests

 iii.
 “As women’s: some heathen priests nourished their hair to a great length.
 A shag-haired minister is an ugly sight: bushes of vanity become not such, of any men.”
 (Trapp)

 b.
-No priest shall drink wine: They were not to be under the influence of even the relatively mild wine of that day.
+No priest shall drink wine: They will not be under the influence of even the relatively mild wine of that day.

 i.
 “They must be in full control of their faculties so as to offer intelligent worship to God, not using drink (or drugs?) to release their inhibitions (cf. Proverbs 31:4-5).”
 (Wright)

 c.
-They shall not take as wife a widow or divorced woman: The sons of Zadok in the days of Ezekiel’s temple were also to observe the marriage regulations relevant to the priests of Israel.
+They shall not take as wife a widow or divorced woman: The sons of Zadok in the days of Ezekiel’s temple must also observe the marriage regulations relevant to the priests of Israel.

 “And they shall teach My people the difference between the holy and the unholy, and cause them to discern between the unclean and the clean.
 In controversy they shall stand as judges, and judge it according to My judgments.
 They shall keep My laws and My statutes in all My appointed meetings, and they shall hallow My Sabbaths.